Should you sell backlinks/external links on your blog/website?

 It depends.

-It depends on quality of the external website
+It depends on the quality of the external website

 And more…

-If you have received a request for placing a link on your site, you should research and then determine if that link can hurt or be actually valuable.
+If you have received a request to place a link on your site, you should research and then determine whether that link is harmful or valuable.

-A good rule of thumb is asking yourself this question:
+A good rule of thumb is to ask yourself this question:

-Can that link act as a relevant citation for my content AND act as a valuable resource for my reader?
+Can that link be a relevant citation for my content and a valuable resource for my reader?

 If you think it is, then you accept the backlink request.